"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - "Right, times up"

 What didn't you get about ' I have to be the sort of counsellor who can deal with people who are extremely upset, and in altered states'?
 My aim is to work with families who are being bullied by the mental health services, actually!
-Mediation and translation, meshing two opposing worlds to create something better for all.
+Mediation and translation, meshing opposing worlds to create something better for all.
 My criticism of SFBT is that it was developed by social workers who wanted to be therapists.

 My aim is to be a counsellor who re-invents social work!